MicrosoftDocs/memdocs/memdocs/intune/user-help/check-compliance-aosp.md

 >
 > Notifications are not support for userless devices.

-In app notifications fall into 2 categories:
+In app notifications fall into two categories:
 - Device compliance
 - Organization notification

 ### Device compliance
 You can receive device compliance notifications to your AOSP device.
-For instance, you can receive events when your device is out of compliance or when workplace-join is needed. events like Device out of compliance, Workplace join needed
+For example, you can receive events when your device is out of compliance or when your device needs to be workplace-joined.

 ### Organization notification
 You can receive organization notifications to your AOSP device.
 Organization notifications can be dismissed and deleted.